Here's where to treat yourself with Boulder's best chocolate spots

 At the summit of Flagstaff Mountain is the unique, east-facing stone Sunrise Amphitheater.
 It's a popular location for weddings because of its gorgeous views stretching across the Boulder Valley to the Eastern Plains.
 Drag yourselves up before sunrise (trust us on this one), take a seat and watch nature put on a magnificent show as a new day dawns.
 Flagstaff Summit Road is open seasonally from May 1 to Oct.
-30, but during those months, you can park at Realization Point and walk uphill to the amphitheater (it's a 0.8 mile walk).
+30, but during the winter months, you can park at Realization Point and walk uphill to the amphitheater (it's a 0.8 mile walk).

 On Sunday mornings from 10am to noon in the spring, summer and fall, Spruce Confections' charming courtyard on West Pearl Street is filled with the sounds of gypsy jazz (call ahead to confirm).
 Order a freshly baked croissant and a latte and join the live band on the patio to feel as if you've been transported to Paris.

 There’s nothing like a little teamwork to get you on the same page.
 The Enigma Escape Rooms experience challenges guests to solve real-time, interactive puzzles in order to escape from a locked room.
 Clever themes, inventive storylines and hidden clues make this a blast.

 Take a peek at Food Lab's ever-changing schedule of cooking courses.
 Held in a sleek, modern kitchen space right on Pearl Street, Food Lab's classes regularly include couples-friendly sessions like “Date Night in Rome” and “An Evening in Bordeaux.”